When a user signs in through SAML SSO, EK receives SAML metadata attributes (for exampleDocumentation Index

 - Existing local users signing into existing accounts

-- Super Admin accounts via SSO, even without a matching rule
+- Super Admin accounts via SSO, even without a matching rule (intentional break-glass)

 Configure Access Controls